kirikiriyamama/ses-stats-reporter/README.md

 # SES Stats Reporter

 Scripts for monitoring hourly stats of SES.
-They get stats from SES, and then send the following values to CloudWatch: Sending Quota Used, Bounce Rate, Complaiant Rate and Reject Rate.
+They get stats from SES, and then send the following values to CloudWatch: Quota Usage Rate, Bounce Rate, Complaiant Rate and Reject Rate.
 Now, there are two implementations: Bash and Ruby.

 ## Usage